SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-16-new-cpu-leaks.md

 after misspeculation, there may be traces from the misspeculation, such as internal CPU buffers and caches (the microarchitectural state) that have a different state.
 While these states should not influence the outcome of future operations, they may be observable, e.g. by timing effects.
-As misspeculation might depend on data and that data may be sensitive, we may have a potential side-channel that can leak sensitive data.
+Authors of code that handles cryptography have thus learned to avoid writing code that has code paths or execution times that depend on keys or sensitive data.
+With misspeculation this however is at the mercy of the CPU -- as misspeculation might depend on sensitive data, we may have a potential side-channel that can leak such data.

 A program could observe misspeculation and thus take conclusions from data in other parts of the program -- not normally an issue, unless the program is specifically